 Rural-Urban Transformations in the Global South

 The aim of the course is to provide an in-depth theoretical and empirical understanding of contemporary rural and urban transformations in the Global South.
-The course provides a critical overview of urbanization processes and related transformations of both urban and rural spaces, which are inextricably linked economically, politically, socially and environmentally.
-The course considers the contribution of rural-urban connections, migration, multi-locality, small town growth, peri-urban transformation and proliferation of urban informality to these transformations.
-The vulnerability and resilience of rural and urban communities are considered in relation to wider rural-urban transformations and linked with local, national and global drivers of change – such as economic globalisation, international political agendas and global environmental change (including climate change).
-The theoretical literature underpinning rural-urban transformations informs the comparison of case studies from Africa, Asia and Latin America.
+The course provides a critical overview of urbanization processes and associated transformations of both urban and rural spaces, which are inextricably linked economically, politically, socially and environmentally.
+The course considers the contribution of rural-urban connections, peri-urban transformations, migration, multi-locality and small town growth.
+Resilience of rural and urban communities is considered in relation to wider rural-urban transformations and linked with local, national and global drivers of change – such as economic globalisation, international political agendas and global environmental change (including climate change).
+The theoretical literature underpinning rural-urban transformations informs the comparison of case studies from Africa and Asia.
 The course considers how rural-urban transformations are situated in and contribute towards the global agenda on sustainable development (the SDGs).

 MSc Programme in Environment and Development